nette/latte/readme.md

 <?php endif?>
 ```

-The code is rather confusing and also we must not forget to call `htmlSpecialChars` function.
+The code is rather confusing.
+Moreover, we must not forget to call `htmlSpecialChars` function.
 That's why there are so many different template engines for PHP.
 One of the best template engines is part of Nette Framework and it is called **Latte**.
 You'll love it!

-The same template is written easily in Latte:
+The same template as the one above can be written easily in Latte:

 ```html
 <ul n:if="$items">